moksh-garg/moksh-garg.github.io/index.md

 Hi, I’m Moksh!
 I’m a second-year PhD student in Management, with a concentration in Economic Sociology, at the MIT Sloan School of Management.
 My research interests lie at the intersection of entrepreneurship, labor markets, and development.
 Prior to joining MIT, I worked as a pre-doctoral fellow at the Indian School of Business, based in Hyderabad.

-If you’d like to know more about me, feel free to explore the following sections: [educational background](./education.md), [professional affiliations](./employment.md), [published works](./publications.md), and [presentations](./presentations.md) made.
+If you’d like to know more about me, feel free to explore the following sections: [educational background](./education.md), [prior employment and memberships](./employment.md), [published work](./publications.md), and [presentations](./presentations.md) made.
 There is also information regarding my [service](./services.md) to the community and [research grants and academic honors](./financials.md) that I have received.

 * * *
 <dl>